FrontendMasters/front-end-handbook-2017/learning/dom.md

 ><cite>&#8212; [Wikipedia](https://en.wikipedia.org/wiki/JQuery)</cite>

 The ideal path, but certainly the most difficult, would be to first learn JavaScript, then the DOM, then jQuery.
 However, do what makes sense to your brain.
 Most front-end developers learn about JavaScript and then DOM by way of first learning jQuery.
-Whatever path you take, just make sure JavaScript, then DOM, or jQuery don't become a black box.
+Whatever path you take, just make sure JavaScript, the DOM, and jQuery don't become a black box.

 ##### General Learning: